 CRAY@Downsview

-CRAY@Downsview (Compost Research Array at Downsview Park Farm) is an experimental microfarm and permaculture space being developed by Crooked Farmz, now entering its third season.
+CRAY@Downsview (Compost Research Array at Downsview Park Farm) is an experimental microfarm and permaculture space being developed by Crooked Farmz, now entering its fourth season.

-It is part of a broader peer-led urban agriculture partnership along with Zawadi Farm, Ubuntu Farm, SARN Farms, Homestead T.O., YMCA of Toronto, and Fresh City Farms on 10 acres in the southwest corner of Downsview Park.
+It is part of the Many Hands Urban Agriculture Collective, a non-profit partnership along with Zawadi Farm, Ubuntu Farm, SARN Farms, Homestead T.O., and YMCA of Toronto on 11 acres in the southwest corner of Downsview Park.

 Our work together as this diverse collection of partner farmers — from market gardeners to urban agriculture educators — offers a strong sense of collective identity, knowledge sharing, and positive networking.
 Crooked Farmz offers to this collective a community-oriented space for teaching and experimentation with composting and natural farming techniques.